Right-handed neutrino pair production via second-generation leptoquarks

-We project the $5\sigma$ and $2\sigma$ contours on the $\lm/\Lm$--$M_{\phi_1/\chi_1}$ planes in Fig.~\ref{fig:MLQ_lam_25}.
-These plots show the least values of the couplings necessary to obtain $\mc Z=2$ or $5$ with increasing LQ masses for $M_{\n_R}=500$ GeV.
-To understand how the signal significance varies with $M_{\n_R}$, we draw the $2\sigma$ and $5\sigma$ contours on the $M_{\phi_1}$--$M_{\n_R}$ plane in Fig.~\ref{fig:MSLQ_Munr}.
+We draw the $2\sigma$ and $5\sigma$ contours on the $M_{S_1,\bar U_1}$--$M_{\n_R}$ planes in Fig.~\ref{fig:MSLQ_Munr} to demonstrate how the signal significance varies with $M_{\n_R}$.
+Since the RHNs appear only in the decay, we do not expect any significant dependence on $M_{\n_R}$ (we only show the $S_1,\bar U_1$ plots for illustration).
 We observe a drop in the sensitivity in the $M_{\nu_R} \ll M_{LQ}$ region.
 If the $M_{LQ}-M_{\nu_R}$ mass gap is large, the RHN becomes highly boosted, and the decay products of RHN become very collimated, making it difficult to isolate the $W$-like fatjet from the selected muon.
 This requires a different strategy, as discussed in Ref.~\cite{Mitra:2016kov}.